hashicorp/terraform-provider-google/website/docs/provider_reference.html.markdown

   login`][gcloud adc], the provider will use your identity.

   -> [Service accounts][service accounts] are the recommended way to manage GCP credentials.
-[GCE metadata] is also acceptable, although can only be used in limited scenarios.
+[GCE metadata] is also acceptable, although it can only be used when running Terraform from within [certain GCP resources](https://cloud.google.com/docs/authentication/production#obtaining_credentials_on_compute_engine_kubernetes_engine_app_engine_flexible_environment_and_cloud_functions).
   The `gcloud` method is not guaranteed to work for all APIs.

 * `project` - (Optional) The ID of the project to apply any resources to.
 This can also be specified using any of the following environment variables (listed